graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 ### Plugin SQL Privileges

-Plugins access the database with the same privileges as everything else - they are subject to RLS/RBAC/etc. If your user does not have privileges to perform the action your plugin is attempting to achieve then you may need to create a companion database function that is marked as `SECURITY DEFINER` in order to perform the action with elevated privileges; alternatively you could just use this database function directly - see [Custom Mutations](/postgraphile/custom-mutations/) for more details.
+Plugins access the database with the same privileges as everything else - they are subject to RLS/RBAC/etc. If your user does not have privileges to perform the action your plugin is attempting to achieve then you may need to create a companion database function that is marked as `SECURITY DEFINER` in order to perform the action with elevated privileges; alternatively you could use this database function directly - see [Custom Mutations](/postgraphile/custom-mutations/) for more details.